Is Your Bed Hot? How to Sleep Cooler

 It's mid-summer and we've had some hot, humid nights here in New York City.
 The heat broke last week, but most probably we're in for another heat wave before the summer is through.
-Some folks don't have air conditioners, whether it is because they object to Freon for environmental reasons, or because of the cost of installing an air conditioner, or because their landlords prohibit air conditioners.
-I am sorry to hear that.
-There are ways to have a tolerable night's sleep without air conditioning in one's bedroom.
+Some folks don't have air conditioners, whether it is because of environmental reasons, or because of the cost of installing an air conditioner, or because their landlords prohibit air conditioners.
+I'm sorry to hear that, but there are ways to have a tolerable night's sleep without air conditioning in your bedroom.
 Here's how.

 Sleep on a cooler mattress

 First of all, foam mattresses and foam mattress toppers are super insulating.
 They retain heat like nobody's business.
-If you have a foam mattress or a foam mattress topper, including memory foam, ditch it for the summer and replace it with a regular mattress or a cotton futon mattress.
+If you have a foam mattress or a foam mattress topper, including memory foam, ditch it for the summer and replace it with a regular mattress or a cotton futon.

 Sleep above your sheets

 Even cotton sheets provide a layer of insulation.
-On super hot nights, sleep just on a bottom sheet.
-Sleeping without a cover takes some getting used to, but it allows heat to rise off of your body rather than getting caught in between the sheets.
+On super hot nights, sleep on just a bottom sheet.
+Sleeping without a cover takes some getting used to, but it allows heat to rise off your body rather than getting caught in between the sheets.

 The Chillow: A cooling pillow